-3.70 The provision of a consistent process for the management of non-conformances is a requirement of all safety management systems, and the process applies to the failure of components to meet their specified performance requirements and for larger systems to meet their requirements from the safety analysis or other performance specifications.
+3.7068 The provision of a consistent process for the management of non-conformances is a requirement of all safety-management systems, and the process-This process should applies to the failure of components to meet their specified performance requirements and for of larger systems to meet their requirements from the safety analysis or other performance specifications.
 A robust system for recording and resolving non-conformance and for approving concessions, corrective and preventative actions should be in place.
 Refer to [GS-R-3] and [GS-G-3.1] for further information.